MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-create-rxqueue.md

         &rxConfig,
         &adapter->RxQueue);

-    // Specify that the OS use a WDFDMAENABLER to allocate the needed buffers
+    // Specify that the OS use a WDFDMAENABLER to allocate the receive buffers

     status = NetRxQueueConfigureDmaAllocator(
         adapter->RxQueue,